WebCuratorTool/WebCuratorTool.github.io/README.md

 To build this site locally you first need to install Jekyll.
 The Ubuntu commands are:
 -  sudo apt install ruby-full build-essential zlib1g-dev
--  gem install jekyll bundler
+-  sudo gem install jekyll bundler

 From within your `WebCuratorTool.github.io` directory, use command